Learn More About Platysmaplasty

 Neck Lift Procedures

-Platysmaplasty.
 This is performed to reduce the neck’s banded appearance.
-During the neck lift Boston procedure, incisions may be made under the chin and behind the ears.
+During the neck lift in Boston, incisions may be made under the chin and behind the ears.
 The middle bands of the platysma muscle are realigned to tighten the neck’s middle area.
 The muscles are sutured together.
 The redundant skin is then removed as described in a cervicoplasty.
 An elastic chin strap may be applied to reduce swelling and discomfort.

-As there may be a need to perform more than one procedure during neck lift, the whole process may be completed in 1 hour or it may take several hours.
+As there may be a need to perform more than one procedure during a neck lift, the whole process may be completed in one hour, or it may take several hours.
 Even though it may be performed under local or general anesthesia, an overnight stay may not be required.

 Neck Lift Recovery

 Depending on the technique used, the recovery from a neck lift is variable.
-The patient may return to work in 10-14 days.
-Patients are advised to avoid strenuous activity for 4 weeks.
-For the first several weeks, the patient should avoid bending over, or lifting heavy objects.
-The patient typically needs to sleep with their head in an elevated position for 1-2 weeks.
+The patient may return to work in 10 to 14 days.
+Patients are advised to avoid strenuous activity for four weeks.
+For the first several weeks, the patient should avoid bending over or lifting heavy objects.
+The patient typically needs to sleep with their head in an elevated position for one to two weeks.